streamtechteam/global_path_add/README.md

 This project is in a pre-alpha stage and has significant limitations:

 - Only works with absolute paths (relative paths not supported)
-- Fish shell support is not implemented (files are created but not functional)
+- Fish shell support is semi-implemented (files are created but not fully functional)
 - Not thoroughly tested
 - May have bugs or unexpected behavior